13. Power or Sail: (especially cruising)

 Cruising gives you that "absolute" kind of freedom.
 It is a fierce independence from all shore side pressure, stress, and entanglements.
 You will

 in the process, realize that the true meaning of wealth is not having more, but needing less.
 The richness of life is hidden away in your "emotional"

 portfolio, not in your financial portfolio.
 And the key to happiness is not earned by burning your candle at both ends, but letting it burn more brightly

 THINKING Big are you?
-Here is a boat size fact to consider: Fewer then 1% of all registered pleasure boats in the USA are 40 feet or over.
-Of
+Here is a boat size fact to consider: Fewer then 1% of all registered pleasure boats in the USA are 40 feet long or longer.

-those, only 1 in 10,000 is 60 feet or longer.
-So, if you are thinking of that 40 foot (plus) size "yacht" - you might want to think again.
-Most cruisers
+Of those over 40 feet, only 1 in 10,000 reaches 60 feet or longer.
+So, if you are thinking of that 40-foot plus size "yacht" - you might want to think

 |Cruising on a frugal budget